SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Because it's of an optional type, the ``delegate`` property is automatically set to an initial value of ``nil``.
 Thereafter, the game instantiator has the option to set the property to a suitable delegate.

+Because the ``DiceGameDelegate`` was declared to be class-bound, the delegate should declared ``weak`` to avoid a reference cycle (see :ref:`AutomaticReferenceCounting_StrongReferenceCyclesBetweenClassInstances` for more on reference cycles).

 ``DiceGameDelegate`` provides three methods for tracking the progress of a game.
 These three methods have been incorporated into the game logic within